Okanjo/okanjo-docs/docs/Constants.md

 `DISABLED`
 :   `0` Item has been de-listed.
 `ACTIVE`
-:   `1` Item is available for sale (provided other conditions are met.)
+:   `1` Item is available for sale (provided other conditions are met).
 `PENDING`
 :   `2` Intermediary stage where imported items are created as stubs.
 `DRAFT`